munificent/craftinginterpreters/book/calls-and-functions.md

 returns the result value.

 As always, a new object type carries some accoutrements with it.
-To create an ObjNative, we declare a constructor-like function:
+To create an ObjNative, we declare a constructor-like function.

 ^code new-native-h (1 before, 1 after)

-And an implementation:
+We implement that like so:

 ^code new-native

 The constructor takes a C function pointer to wrap in an ObjNative.
 It sets up the object header and stores the function.
-For the header, we need a new object
+For the header, we need a new object type.
-type:

 ^code obj-type-native (2 before, 2 after)

-The VM also needs to know how to deallocate a native function object:
+The VM also needs to know how to deallocate a native function object.

 ^code free-native (4 before, 1 after)

 There isn't much here since ObjNative doesn't own any extra memory.
-The other capability all Lox objects support is being printed:
+The other capability all Lox objects support is being printed.

 ^code print-native (2 before, 1 after)